lurchmath/second-order-matching/to-dos.md

 ## Moving beyond OpenMath

-- Copy `matching.js` to `matching-without-om.js`.
-Change that file so that, rather than importing OM, it exposes a function by which it expects to be provided such an API, just as `constraints.js` does.
-It should then pass that API to `constraints.js` as well.
-Create a new file, `matching.js`, that imports `matching-without-om.js` and OM and passes the latter to the former.
 - Create a new test file in which you import only `matching-without-om.js` and provide a simple OM alternative, then ensure that a subset of the original test suite still passes in that new paradigm.